yashpokar/twitter-crawler/README.md

 # twitter-crawler
 Twitter scrapy project

-> seriously twitter has not throttling strategy.
+> seriously twitter has no throttling strategy.
 Don't know why.
 May be at least someone is accessing twitter.

 change your mongodb setting,